Currently, marijuana use for medical purposes is legal in 37 states, and 19 states have legalized it for recreational use, as well.

 For people who suffer from existing substance use issues, it can also lead to using more and more of the substance or even switching back to the individual’s “drug of choice,” such as alcohol or opioids.

 Addicted brains respond to mood and mind-altering chemicals differently.
 Rather than processing the experience and moving on, the brain becomes “hooked” and triggers cravings for more.
-For someone who is in recovery from addictive use of substances, this is a dangerous path to go down.
+For someone who is using medical cannabis and is in recovery from addictive use of substances, this is a dangerous path to go down.

 Sparking Co-Occurring Disorders

-A recent study published in the Journal of the American Medical Association (JAMA) examined outcomes for 186 participants in a randomized clinical trial, each of whom acquired medical marijuana cards and used the herb to treat a variety of conditions.
+A recent study published in the Journal of the American Medical Association (JAMA) examined outcomes for 186 participants in a randomized clinical trial, each of whom acquired medical marijuana cards and used the herb to treat a variety of conditions such as chronic pain.
 The study concluded that participants experienced no significant improvement in pain, anxiety, or depressive symptoms.